bensonchoyintuitas/ambo_sim/README.md

 - [x] for synthea-patient
 - [x] make ambulance flip
 - [x] fix llm errors
-- [] force clickable patient to be fallback for speed
+- [x] force clickable patient to be fallback for speed
-- [ ] validate consistent fhir format for both LLM and NO LLM, and with and without synthea
+- [x] validate consistent fhir format for both LLM and NO LLM, and with and without synthea
-- [ ] validate consistent fhir format using fallback when using clickable patient
+- [x] validate consistent fhir format using fallback when using clickable patient
-- [ ] conform to synthea as base template for fallback
+- [-] conform to synthea as base template for fallback
-- [ ] refactor to DRY all fallbacks (clickable, automated)

 # kafka_output